What is Cocaine?

 The method by which cocaine is administered has an influence on the short-term effects of the drug:

 - Snorting can have relatively delayed effects on the body, but leads to a longer high.

-- Smoking or injecting has a more rapid effect--with onset in as few as 7 seconds, but with duration of only 5-10 minutes.
-The highs of shorter duration tend to carry more intense symptoms that can increase desire and rate of use.
+- Smoking or injecting has a more rapid effect–with onset in as few as 7 seconds, but with duration of only 5-10 minutes.
+The highs of shorter durations tend to carry more intense symptoms that can increase desire and rate of use.
 This is why crack cocaine is so highly addictive even when compared to snorting.

 Whether used for short durations or extended stretches of time, any use is associated with side effects.
 Usage can lead to a serious heart attack, even in those that are young and otherwise healthy.
 Taking large amounts is associated with erratic and possibly violent behavior.